 Type A3: One lung is supplied by a pulmonary artery branch that arises from the truncus and the other lung (usually the left) is supplied by a ductus-like collateral artery

 Type A4: The truncus is a large pulmonary artery and the aortic arch is interrupted or coarctation is present.

-Infants usually present with mild cyanosis and symptoms and signs of HF (eg, tachypnea, poor feeding, diaphoresis) in the first few weeks of life.
+Infants usually present with mild cyanosis and symptoms and signs of heart failure (eg, tachypnea, poor feeding, diaphoresis) in the first few weeks of life.
 Physical examination may detect a hyperdynamic precordium, increased pulse pressure with bounding pulses, a loud and single 2nd heart sound (S2), and an ejection click.
-A grade 2 to 4/6 systolic murmur is audible along the left sternal border.
+A grade 2 to 4/6 systolic murmur is audible along the left sternal border (see table Heart Murmur Intensity Heart Murmur Intensity ).
 A mid-diastolic mitral flow murmur may be audible at the apex when pulmonary blood flow is increased.
 With truncal valve insufficiency, a high-pitched diastolic decrescendo murmur is audible over the mid left sternal border.